-- 1. Completion of 45 credit hours of college coursework. - 2.
-A cumulative GPA of 2.50 or higher.
-GPA is computed on all college credit, transfer and Park University. - 3.
-Two letters of reference, one of which must be a college/university faculty member; the second letter may be from a faculty member or another person known in a professional capacity. - 4.
-Successful completion of Park University's Writing Competency Test. - Completion of the following courses: EN 105 and EN 106 or equivalent English composition courses, SO 141 Introduction to Sociology, and PS 101 Introduction to Psychology. - 6.
-Completion of the Introduction to Social Work course with a grade of C or better. - Completion of an essay which relates to the student's interest in the social work profession.
+- 1. Completion of 60 credit hours of college coursework. - A cumulative GPA of 2.50 or higher.
+GPA is computed on all college credit, transfer and Park University. - Two letters of reference, one of which must be a college/university faculty member; the second letter may be from a faculty member or another person known in a professional capacity. - 4.
+Successful completion of Park University's Writing Competency Test. - Completion of the following courses: EN 105 and EN 106 or equivalent English composition courses, SO 141 Introduction to Sociology, PS 101 Introduction to Psychology, MA 120 Basic Concepts of Statistics, or SO 307 Statistics for Social Sciences, and SW 205 Introduction to Social Work course with a grade of C or better. - Completion of all required materials in the Bachelor of Social Work admission packet, which includes a personal narrative that relates the student's interest, experiences and goals in the social work profession.